 David's mode of transportation to work and around his neighborhood is a bike while he drives an old Volkswagen and Honda sedan for longer distances.
 Interestingly enough, Cheriton like Jim Caudwell, cuts his own hair at home instead of making the trip to an expensive designer salon.

 Jim C. Walton is the owner of superstore giant WalMart.
 His networth is approximately at $16 billion.
 True to frugal fashion, Walton still drives his old Dodge Dakota truck instead of going for expensive sports cars.

-The genius behind furniture giant IKEA, Ingvar Kamprad is worth $33 billion as of last check, and amazingly keeps a low profile.
-Would you believe that he still drives around in a 17-year-old Volvo, cuts unnecessary travel expense by flying coach, eats in regular restaurants and lives in a modest house which he decorates modest with his own furnitures.
+The genius behind furniture giant IKEA, Ingvar Kamprad (who passed away early this year) is worth over $33 billion as of last check, and amazingly keeps a low profile.
+Would you believe that he still drives around a 17-year-old Volvo, cuts unnecessary travel expense by flying coach, eats in regular restaurants and lives in a modest house which he decorates modestly with his own furniture.

 Kamprad, originally from Sweden, does not like business suits either.
-You bet that even saves him thousands of dollars each year.
+You bet that this simplicity even saves him thousands of dollars each year.

 Worth over $57 billion, Warren Buffet lives in the five-bedroom house he bought for $31,500 fifty years ago and moves around in a 2006 Cadillac.
 Why shake it if it's not broken, right?

-Warren Buffet is right on point when he sees luxury items as 'pain in the neck'.
-Maintenance and added expenses, he does not want any of these.
+Warren Buffet is right on point when he sees luxury items as 'pain in the neck' which often translates to maintenance expense.
+Hedoes not want any to complicate his modest lifestyle.

 Carlos Slim Helu

 Currently ranked by Forbes Magazine as the world's richest man at $60.6 billion, Carlos Slim can afford to spend $1,150 per minute in the next 100 years and still he won't run out of cash.